fritzalder/faulty-point-unit/05_section-6_spec-cpu-2017/README.md

 # Case study: SPEC CPU 2017 benchmarks

-As described in the Readme of the project, we do **not** expect artifact reviewers to generate the raw data of the SPEC CPU 2017 suite themselves.
+As described in the Readme of the project, the full runs of the SPEC CPU 2017 suite require a lot of time.
 Additionally, due to licensing and copyright restrictions with the proprietary SPEC 2017 suite, we can only provide the used configuration file and detailed instructions how to reproduce our results for people who already bought the SPEC CPU 2017 suite.
 Please note, that obtaining the raw data for the SPEC benchmarks summarized in Table 4 of the paper takes several CPU weeks.

-For the artifact evaluation, we therefore do >>**not**<< expect artifact reviewers to generate the raw data themselves.
+For this artifact, we therefore do >>**not**<< provide the raw data itself or expect the reviewers to reproduce the full data.
 In this subdirectory, we instead provide the log outputs of the full SPEC runs with instructions of how to reconstruct Table 4 from these logs.

 Furthermore, we provide the two configuration files used during our benchmarks and describe their important elements as well as how they can be utilized to reproduce and regenerate the raw data used in the paper.